Yellow Gold Engagement Rings

 Why should I choose a yellow gold engagement ring?

 Despite seeing a slump in popularity over the last 30 years, yellow gold is no longer considered a dated trend and is making a triumphant return amongst bridal jewellery.
-Its rich, yet fresh appearance complements both modern and vintage-inspired engagement ring designs–either as a bold juxtaposition or as a subtle nod to the concept of bridal traditions.
+Its rich, yet fresh appearance complements both modern and vintage-inspired ring designs–either as a bold juxtaposition or as a subtle nod to the concept of bridal traditions.

 And last, but certainly not least, yellow gold engagement rings flatter all complexions, with their rich, warm tones.